fwee1996/CommunityConnect/README.md

    `npm run dev`

 ## User Authentication
-Users can log in or register as a new member.
+Log in or register as a new member.
 <br>
 **Login**<br>
 <br>